smeredith/smeredith.github.io/_posts/2016-04-03-visitor-pattern.md

     }
 };
 ```
-And of course we need this new function in the `DatabaseConnection` interface as well.
+And of course we need this new function in the `DatabaseConnection` interface too.

 ## Generalize what we just did to get the Visitor pattern